econml.dml.CausalForestDML

 must have been called withcache_values=True

 .
 This call will only refit the final model.
 This call we use the current setting of any parameters that change the final stage estimation.
 If any parameters that change how the first stage nuisance estimates has also been changed then it will have no effect.
-You need to call fit again to change the first stage estimation results.- Parameters
+You need to call fit again to change the first stage estimation results.- Parameters:

 inference (inference method, optional) – The string or object that represents the inference method

-- Returns
+- Returns:

 self – This instance

-- Return type
+- Return type:

-- score(Y, T, X=None, W=None, sample_weight=None)
+- score(Y, T, X=None, W=None, sample_weight=None, scoring=None)

-Score the fitted CATE model on a new data set.
 Generates nuisance parameters for the new data set based on the fitted residual nuisance models created at fit time.
 It uses the mean prediction of the models fitted by the different crossfit folds.
 Then calculates the MSE of the final residual Y on residual T regression.

 If model_final does not have a score method, then it raises an